gdbarron/MachineIdentityExtension/extension/readme.md

-# Machine Identity Extension for Azure DevOps
+# Venafi Machine Identity Extension for Azure DevOps

 ## Background
 Simplify key generation and enrollment of machine identities (also known as SSL/TLS certificates and keys) that comply with enterprise security policy by using the [Venafi Trust Protection Platform](https://www.venafi.com/platform/trust-protection-platform) (TPP) or [Venafi as a Service](https://www.venafi.com/venaficloud).
 You can request, retrieve, and renew certificates.